yiru-xiong/ProjectGallery/README.md

 - **See details in this project README file**

 ## 🧸 About Me
-I’m a certified AI practitioner, software development engineer, and data scientist with a passion for creating innovative tech solutions, transforming data into impactful business strategies and sources of 🌟inspiration.
+I’m a certified AI practitioner, software development engineer, and data scientist with a passion for creating innovative tech solutions, transforming data into impactful business strategies and sources of inspiration🌟.

-Outside of my professional world, I’m also a culinary adventurer always on the hunt for new flavors, an artist who uncovers beauty in tiny yet mighty details, a casual boxer who enjoys the thrill of challenges, and a story creator deeply inspired by humanity, empathy, and love.💜
+Outside of my professional world, I’m also a culinary adventurer always on the hunt for new flavors, an artist who uncovers beauty in tiny yet mighty details, a casual boxer who enjoys the thrill of challenges, and a story creator deeply inspired by humanity, empathy, and love.

 ## 📫 Contact